ariporad/hanbot/README.md

 -   `$ZOOM_API_SECRET`: The Zoom JWT API Secret
 -   `$ZOOM_MEETING_ID`: The numerical Zoom meeting ID to monitor with the `!zoom` command.
 This is the same numerical meeting ID visible in the Zoom app.
 The Olin 2024 Zoom call is set up as a recurring Zoom call with no set frequency, which is to say that we always use the same call and the ID never changes.

+### Other

+-   `$PERSISTED_STATE_FILE`: The file to load/save state to.
+Used for restoring state after a restart or update.

 ## Environment Variable Management

-For convinence during development, I use [direnv][] to manage environment variables.
-This involves putting all the environment variables in a file called `.envrc` (see [`.envrc.example`](.envrc.example)), which is automagically loaded by your terminal.
+[dotenv][dotenv] is used to manage environment variables during development and in production.
+This involves putting all the environment variables in a file called `.env` (see [`.env.example`](.env.example)), which is loaded by the app at runtime.
 This file is gitignored for security.

-Unfortunately, this doesn't work when running from within VS Code.
-For that, we have to duplicate all of the environment variables into `.env`.
-It's important that both files are kept in sync.

 ## Building

 The project is compiled exclusively with `tsc`, which compiles every `.ts` file in `src/**/*` to a corresponding file in `dist/`.
-Just run `tsc` to compile the entire project (or run `yarn build`, which does the same thing).
+Just run `tsc` to compile the entire project (or run `npm run build`, which does the same thing).

-To clean the project, simply delete the `dist/` folder and everything in it (or run `yarn clean`).
+To clean the project, simply delete the `dist/` folder and everything in it (or run `npm run clean`).

-To have the compiler watch for and re-compile any changes, run `tsc --watch` or `yarn watch`.
+To have the compiler watch for and re-compile any changes, run `tsc --watch` or `npm run watch`.

 ## Running

-To run the bot, build as described above then run `node ./dist/index.js` or `yarn start` (which will build for you).
+To run the bot, build as described above then run `node ./dist/index.js` or `npm run start` (which will build for you).

 You can also run and debug from within VS Code, which will work properly with the VS Code debugger use the `Run` task (not the `Watch` task, which is buggy).

-In development, you can run `yarn dev`, which will clean the project, build, and run the bot.
+In development, you can run `npm run dev`, which will clean the project, build, and run the bot.
 It will also watch changes, and subsequently recompile the project and reboot the bot.

 For development purposes, we use the `@Hanbot Beta#9729` user.
 It's possible that multiple instances may be running at the same time.